hmtmcse-com/gradle-boilerplate-project/README.md

 # Gradle Boilerplate Project

-## How to create Gradle Project with git Source Repository?
+## How to create Gradle Project with git Source Dependency?

-Here we will going to use grgit gradle plugin let's follow the Steps
+Here we will going to use **grgit** gradle plugin let's follow the Steps